Nebraska vs. Purdue NCAA Football Odds, Plays and Insights | October 30, 2021

 Purdue Stats and Trends

-- This year, the Boilermakers have one ATS win in two games as an underdog of 7.5 points or more.
+- The Boilermakers have been underdogs by 7.5 points or more two times this season and covered the spread once.

-- Purdue's games this season have eclipsed the over/under one time in seven opportunities (14.3%).
+- Purdue's games this year have hit the over on one of seven set point totals (14.3%).

 - Purdue is 3-0 against the spread and 3-0 overall in games when it puts up more than 19.4 points.

-- The Boilermakers collect 392 yards per game, 43.6 more yards than the 348.4 the Cornhuskers give up.
+- The Boilermakers collect 392 yards per game, 43.6 more yards than the 348.4 the Cornhuskers allow.

-- Purdue is 3-1 against the spread and 3-1 overall when the team totals more than 348.4 yards.
+- In games that Purdue picks up more than 348.4 yards, the team is 3-1 against the spread and 3-1 overall.

 - This season the Boilermakers have turned the ball over 12 times, two more than the Cornhuskers' takeaways (10).